ossf/scorecard/docs/checks.md

 ## Contributors

-This check tries to determine if a project has a set of contributors from multiple companies.
+This check tries to determine if the project has a set of contributors from multiple companies.
 Low score has 'Low' risk.
 The check works by looking at the authors of recent commits and checking the `Company` field on the GitHub user profile.
 A contributor must have at least 5 commits in the last 30 commits.
 The check succeeds if all contributors span at least 2 different companies.

 **Remediation steps**
 - There is *NO* remediation work needed here.
 This is to provide some insights on which organization(s) have contributed to the project and making trust decisions based on that.
 But you can ask your contributors to join their respective organizations.

+## Dependency-Update-Tool

+This check tries to determine if the project uses a dependency update tool.
+Not updating dependencies makes a project vulnerable to known flaws and prone to attacks.
+A low score is therefore considered `High` risk.
+The checks looks for [dependabot](https://dependabot.com/docs/config-file/) or [renovatebot](https://docs.renovatebot.com/configuration-options/).
+This check only looks if it is enabled and does not ensure that it is run and pull requests are merged.

+**Remediation steps**
+- Signup for automatic dependency updates with dependabot or renovatebot and place the config file in the locations that are recommended by these tools.

 ## Fuzzing

-This check tries to determine if the project uses a fuzzing system.
+This check tries to determine if the project uses fuzzing.
 Fuzzing is important to reduce the number of vulnerabilities in code.
 A low score is considered 'Medium' risk.
 The check currently works by checking if the repo name is in the [OSS-Fuzz](https://github.com/google/oss-fuzz) project list.